 Back to school work book.pdf - An excellent resource to work through at home ahead of children returning in September

-Detailed below are some of the key details of the arrangements that parents need to be aware of ahead of the September return.
-The full arrangements are detailed in the letter, a link to which is found here: September re-opening
+Detailed below are some of the key details of the arrangements that parents need to be aware of for those eligible and offered provision following the Government's directive to switch to remote education and for schools to offer key worker / vulnerable provision only.
+The full arrangements are detailed in the agreement, a link to which is found here: January 2021 re-opening for key workers.

 Arrival and collection times: